spkash-co-in/loopback-lookup-server/README.md

 ![product REST datasource](https://github.com/spkash-co-in/loopback-lookup-server/blob/master/productDataSource.png)

 4. ## ProductWrapper
 We now create the model that exposes a remote method on this api-gateway.
 While generating this model we use the config options to mention that it is not connected to any datasource and will use the generic Model type provided by loopback.
-This will help create a non-persistent model object that work well for our look-up purpose.
+This will help create a non-persistent model object - that works well for our look-up purpose.
 Again there are two points to note

 * ### lookup
 We create our lookup function which essentially calls the productService.getProducts datasource method we defined in last section.
 A simple in-memory cache map serves our purpose of caching a first-time lookup on a productId.